-6 Regardless of which data source is being considered, the growing number of new "transport devices" (skateboards, 7 8 scooters, etc) in our user mix also create definition 9 problems within these datasets.
-The term "scooter" is 10 problematic for starters, potentially referring to moped-11 style scooters, powered or unpowered kick scooters, and 12 mobility scooters.
-Examination of the MoH 13 hospitalisation dataset noted several situations where a 14 readmitted case was deemed in one record to be a "motorcycle" but then referred to in another record as a 15 16 "wheeled device", suggesting possibly it was some kind of powered micro-mobility device.
-Meanwhile in CAS, 17 18 various mobility scooter incidents have been separately 19 coded under "wheeled pedestrian", "pedestrian" and 20 "other" (Lieswyn et al 2017).
-With the likely future 21 change to classifications for wheeled micro-mobility 22 devices under the Accessible Streets legislation proposals 23 (NZTA 2020), it seems like a timely opportunity to also 24 introduce greater consistency across the various transport 25 datasets too.
+Regardless of which data source is being considered, the growing number of new "transport devices" (skateboards, scooters, etc, particularly of the electric variety) in our user mix also create definition problems within these datasets.
+The term "scooter" is problematic for starters, potentially referring to moped-style scooters, powered or unpowered kick scooters, and mobility scooters.
+Examination of the MoH hospitalisation dataset noted several situations where a readmitted case was deemed in one record to be a "moped" but then referred to in another record as a "wheeled device", suggesting possibly it was some kind of powered micro-mobility device.
+Meanwhile in CAS, various mobility scooter incidents have been separately coded under "wheeled pedestrian", "pedestrian" and "other" (Lieswyn et al 2017).
+With the likely future change to classifications for wheeled micro-mobility devices under the Accessible Streets legislation proposals (NZTA 2020), it seems like a timely opportunity to also introduce greater consistency across the various transport datasets too.

-26 The findings described earlier around pedestrian injuries 27 may help inform decisions on funding of maintenance of 28 paths, vegetation and kerb-crossings, where many "slip, 29 trip, fall" events occur.
-While a lot of road safety funding 30 attention tends to be focused on road-based treatments 31 such as safety barriers, raised platforms and improved 32 intersections, there is a strong argument to be made that 33 investment in better off-road facilities is also a road 34 safety investment.
+The findings described earlier around pedestrian injuries may help inform decisions on funding of maintenance of paths, vegetation, and kerb-crossings, where many "slip, trip, fall" events occur.
+While a lot of road safety funding attention tends to be focused on road-based treatments such as safety barriers, raised platforms and improved intersections, there is a strong argument to be made that investment in better off-road facilities is also a road safety investment.

-35 A large amount of transport investment and subsidy

-36 (billions each year) goes into road construction,

-37 improvement, and maintenance, including targeted road

-38 safety projects.
-However, it is telling that until only fairly

-39 recently, national subsidy was not available for assisting

-40 local authorities to maintain footpaths, despite the

-41 relatively small cost nationally (NZTA 2008).
+A large amount of transport investment and subsidy (billions each year) goes into road construction, improvement, and maintenance, including targeted road safety projects.
+However, it is telling that until only fairly recently, national subsidy was not available for assisting local authorities to maintain footpaths, despite the relatively small cost nationally (NZTA 2008).

-42 New measures for Transport Harm
+New measures for Transport Harm

-100 43 While there is a (not surprising) focus on reducing deaths 101 44 and injuries on our transport network, reduction targets 102 45 for these can be at odds with other public agency targets 103 46 to increase numbers using low-use modes like walking 104 47 and cycling.
-If considerable increases in active modes 105 48 result in corresponding gains in personal health, does that 49 counter the likelihood that there may also be some 106 50 additional road deaths?
-107 108 similar proportion.
-However, at the same time there is a considerable push to increase the use of active modes within Auckland; external factors have also seen a considerable rise in use of transport devices like escooters (both public and privately owned).
+While there is a (not surprising) focus on reducing deaths and injuries on our transport network, reduction targets for these can be at odds with other public agency targets to increase numbers using low-use modes like walking and cycling.
+If considerable increases in active modes result in corresponding gains in personal health, does that counter the likelihood that there may also be some additional road deaths?

+For example, currently Auckland Transport has some objectives to reduce deaths and serious injuries (DSIs) by ~60-70% between 2018 and 2028 (Auckland Transport 2019).
+Although not entirely clear from the Programme Business Case, it is assumed that active mode casualty numbers are expected to reduce (in absolute terms) by a similar proportion.
+However, at the same time there is a considerable push to increase the use of active modes within Auckland; external factors have also seen a considerable rise in use of transport devices like e-scooters (both public and privately owned).
 A similar planned growth in patronage across the city's public transport network is also likely to see accompanying growth in "first/last mile" journeys to and from transport stops.

-51 For example, currently Auckland Transport has some 109 52 objectives to reduce deaths and serious injuries (DSIs) by 110 53 ~60-70% between 2018 and 2028 (Auckland Transport 111 54 2019).
-Although not entirely clear from the Programme 112 55 Business Case, it is assumed that active mode casualty 113 56 numbers are expected to reduce (in absolute terms) by a